HowDoIGitHelp/CMSC23MDNotes/mdNotes/extra_stuff/haskell_introduction.md

 if <bool-exp> then <exp1> else <exp2>
 ```

-The expression inside the if clause must be an expression that evaluates into a boolean value.
+The expression inside the if-clause must be an expression that evaluates into a boolean value.
 If the expression `<bool-exp>` evaluates to `True`, then the whole if-then-else expression evaluates to whatever `<exp1>` evaluates to.
 If `<bool-exp>` evaluates to `False`, then the whole if-then-else expression evaluates to whatever `<exp2>` evaluates to.
-The then clause and else clause cannot be empty and they must evaluate to the same type
+The then clause and else clause cannot be empty, and both clauses must evaluate to the same type

 > Haskell boolean literals start with uppercase letters, `True` and `False`.